Aazam10/component-library/readme.md

 There are different types of Avatars present in the library.

 - Profile Avatar
-- Small Alert
-- Medium Alert
+- Different sizes of Avatar
-- Large Alert
+- Square Avatar

 ## [Badge](https://footy-ui.netlify.app/components/badges/badge)